fengxia41103/myblog/content/workspace/openstack/maas.md

 Title: Setup a MAAS Virtualbox lab
 Date: 2016-12-08 10:45
-Tags: dev, ci, build
+Tags: openstack
-Slug: maas, openstack
+Slug: maas virtualbox
 Author: Feng Xia

 Canonical [MAAS][1] is a deployment tool that can give a bare metal life by putting an OS on it.
 Working together with [Juju][2], they can setup a cluster of applications quite quickly.
 Think of them as a package manage like Ubuntu's **apt-get**, but in the context of a cloud.
 Interesting.